This post may include affiliate links. Thank you for your support.

 What goes well with chimichurri steak?

 Since beef chimichurri has a bold flavor, it’s best to add mild side dishes along with it.
-A side of spiced slaw, Mexican coleslaw, marinated cherry tomatoes, potato skins or roasted mini potatoes will taste perfect with it.
+A side of spiced slaw, Mexican coleslaw, marinated cherry tomatoes, avocado and corn salad, potato skins or roasted mini potatoes will taste perfect with it.

 If you want to mix up the textures, serve this tender and juicy steak with some fluffy mashed sweet potatoes instead.